← Back to Blog

 Heavy Steel Building Primary Frames

 The largest pre-engineered metal buildings — warehouses, aircraft hangars, manufacturing facilities — use primary framing members with flange thicknesses of 6mm to 12mm.
-Self-drilling screws are replacing traditional bolted connections in secondary-to-primary and even primary-to-primary joints where design loads permit.
+Self-drilling screws are increasingly used for secondary-to-primary connections and, in some engineered applications, for primary-to-primary joints where design calculations and approvals support their use.

-Steel vessels, offshore platforms, rail car fabrication, and heavy transport equipment all use L6-range self-drilling screws for structural sub-assembly.
-These demanding environments require full drill point penetration and complete thread engagement — no partial penetration or under-formed points.
+Rail car fabrication, heavy transport equipment, and industrial steel structures use L6-range self-drilling screws for secondary connections and sub-assembly where thick-gauge steel must be connected without pre-drilling.
+These demanding environments require full drill point penetration and complete thread engagement.

 Renewable Energy Structures